hiker/PSyclone/doc/distributed_memory.rst

 moved in the schedule (via appropriate transformations) to enable overlap of computation with communication.

-.. note:: When these optimisations are implemented, add a reference :ref:`transformations` Section.
+.. note:: When these optimisations are implemented, add a reference to the :ref:`transformations` Section.

 Implementation
 --------------

 Within the contents of an ``invoke()`` call, PSyclone is able to statically determine which communication calls are required and where they should be placed.
-However, between ``invoke()`` calls, PSyclone is not able to do this, as in the general case their may be arbitrary code between invoke calls.
-The solution that is used is to add run-time flags in the PSy layer to keep track of whether data has been written to and read from, which are then used to determine when communication calls are required.
+However, PSyclone has no information on what happens outside ``invoke()`` calls and thus is unable to statically determine whether communication is required between these calls.
+The solution we use is to add run-time flags in the PSy layer to keep track of whether data has been written to and read from.
+These flags are then used to determine whether communication calls are required upon entry to an ``invoke()``.

 Control
 -------